zenml-io/zenml/docs/book/introduction/quickstart-guide.md

 ```

 {% hint style="success" %}
-We are just using sklearn for the purposes of illustration; ZenML works with any ML library such as PyTorch,
+We are just using sklearn for the purposes of illustration; ZenML works with any ML library such as PyTorch, Tensorflow,
-HuggingFace, PyTorch Lightning etc. See our [full list of integrations](../features/integrations.md) for a complete overview.
+HuggingFace, PyTorch Lightning, etc. See our [full list of integrations](../features/integrations.md) for a complete overview.
 {% endhint %}